The following frequently asked questions are designed to help students navigate and interpret Degree Works worksheets.

 Can I see all of my course history in Degree Works?

 Degree Works uses any information that is currently included on your transcript.
 You will be able to view any courses that have been assessed up to the nightly refresh.
-You may also see a succinct summary of all of your courses and terms, by clicking the Academic History link at the top of the worksheet.
+You may also see a succinct summary of all of your courses and terms, by clicking the Class History (formerly Academic History) at the top of the worksheet.

 What does the @ symbol mean when it appears on the worksheet?